CERTCC/Vultron/docs/process_models/report_management.md

 [\[fig:rm_states\]](#fig:rm_states){reference-type="ref"
 reference="fig:rm_states"}.

 To begin, a Participant must receive a report.
-Recall that the $Start$ state is a placeholder, so this action simply puts the receiving Participant into the $Received$ state at the beginning of their involvement in the case. $$\label{eq:receive_report}
+Recall that the _Start_ state is a placeholder, so this action simply puts the receiving Participant into the _Received_ state at the beginning of their involvement in the case. $$\label{eq:receive_report}

 ```mermaid